hfiref0x/UACME/README.md

 * Using (5) method will permanently turn off UAC (after reboot), make sure to do this in test environment or don't forget to re-enable UAC after tool usage;
 * Using (5), (9) methods will permanently compromise security of target keys (UAC Settings key for (5) and IFEO for (9)), if you do tests on your real machine - restore keys security manually after you complete this tool usage;
 * This tool is not intended for AV tests and not tested to work in aggressive AV environment, if you still plan to use it with installed bloatware AV soft - you use it at your own risk;
+* Some AV may flag this tools as HackTool, MSE/WinDefender constantly marks it as malware, nope;
 * If you run this program on real computer remember to remove all program leftovers after usage, for more info about files it drops to system folders see source code.

 # Microsoft countermeasures